FOR IMMEDIATE RELEASE

 AMLA, in partnership with Calhoun Community College, North Alabama Works, Yedla Management Company and Holistic Performance Group, has launched a customer service training program for frontline housekeeping, front desk personnel and sales coordinators in north Alabama’s hospitality industry.
 Fifteen employees completed the first training, Flawless Delivery, September 13-14, 2021, at the Courtyard by Marriott in Decatur, Ala.
 The two-day training program was facilitated by Holistic Performance Group based in Decatur, Ala.

 Flawless Delivery, a customer service training program designed for frontline housekeeping, front desk personnel and sales coordinators, incorporates a strong foundation of empathy, communication and engagement in order to highlight the quality of service necessary to retain guests in today’s competitive environment.
-The training consists of 20 hours over the course of two days and one evening and uses gamification, small group projects, role play, team building exercises and lecture to engage participants.
+The training consists of 20 hours over the course of two days and one evening and uses gamification, small group projects, role play, team-building exercises and lectures to engage participants.
 The co-training model incorporates bi-lingual trainers who are also skilled in differentiated learning practices.

 In addition to the classroom learning, the training is an immersive experience, as the students become guests at a hotel and also serve as mystery shoppers.
 Two mystery shopper evaluations are submitted by the participants: One for the front desk, room and site experience, and one for the dining experience.
 These evaluations serve two functions.
 First, they enable the participants to comment based on their experience as guests, thus giving them a different perspective on the process.
 Second, the evaluations will help the host site by giving them valuable input on services received.